ST10268917/Flourish-Budgeting-App/README.md

-The entry point for new and returning users, offering options to log in or sign up.
+-The entry point for new and returning users, offering options to log in or sign up.

 **Signup with Currency Selection:**

 ![image](https://github.com/user-attachments/assets/6e1734e3-f3d6-4562-a8bc-5a3da08a570f)

-New users can create an account and choose their preferred currency for budgeting.
+-New users can create an account and choose their preferred currency for budgeting.

 **Login Screen:**

 ![image](https://github.com/user-attachments/assets/19e4be41-9d93-4d46-a070-b30e342e22b3)

-Existing users can securely access their Flourish account.
+-Existing users can securely access their Flourish account.

 **Personalized Dashboard:**

 ![image](https://github.com/user-attachments/assets/3174c836-dd09-4262-a7bb-9fea995ac1d7)

-A central overview of the user's current financial status and recent activity.
+-A central overview of the user's current financial status and recent activity.

 **Creating Spending Categories:**

 ![Create Category Placeholder](placeholder_create_category.png)

-Users can define custom categories to organize their expenses.
+-Users can define custom categories to organize their expenses.

 **Category Transactions:**

 ![Category Details Placeholder](placeholder_category_details.png)

-A detailed view of all expenses recorded within a specific category.
+-A detailed view of all expenses recorded within a specific category.

 **Adding a New Expense:**

 ![Add Expense Placeholder](placeholder_add_expense.png)

-Users can input details of their spending, with optional receipt capture via camera or gallery.
+-Users can input details of their spending, with optional receipt capture via camera or gallery.

 **Viewing Expense Details:**

 ![View/Edit Expense Placeholder](placeholder_view_expense.png)

-Tapping on an expense allows users to see all associated information, including any attached receipt.
+-Tapping on an expense allows users to see all associated information, including any attached receipt.

 **Setting Monthly Budgets:**

 ![Set Budget Placeholder](placeholder_set_budget.png)

-Users can define maximum and minimum spending limits for each month.
+-Users can define maximum and minimum spending limits for each month.

 **Filtering Spending by Date:**

-![Filter Category Spending Placeholder](placeholder_filter_spending.png) Users can analyze their spending within specific date ranges.
+![Filter Category Spending Placeholder](placeholder_filter_spending.png)

+-Users can analyze their spending within specific date ranges.

 ## Demo Video
 **Youtube Link:** https://youtu.be/wzVz7D5z9O0